DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Background

 Different quantum hardware vendors have adopted distinct connectivity topologies, each with implications for virtualisation.
 Understanding these differences is essential for designing topology-agnostic QVM systems.

-\textbf{IBM Heavy-Hex Topology.} IBM's Eagle (127 qubits), Heron (133 qubits and 156 qubits), and Condor (1121 qubits) processor families employ the heavy-hex topology~\cite{IBMQuantum2025}, a sparse superconducting coupling graph designed to support surface code and other nearest-neighbour quantum error correction schemes.
+\paragraph{IBM Heavy-Hex Topology} IBM's Eagle (127 qubits), Heron (133 qubits and 156 qubits), and Condor (1121 qubits) processor families employ the heavy-hex topology~\cite{IBMQuantum2025}, a sparse superconducting coupling graph designed to support surface code and other nearest-neighbour quantum error correction schemes.
 In this layout, qubits are arranged in an augmented hexagonal pattern with additional “bridge” qubits that connect neighbouring hexagons.
 The resulting structure ensures that no qubit has more than three two-qubit neighbours, yielding an average degree of approximately three for a processor with $n$ qubits.

-This constrained connectivity arises from the need to balance planar nearest-neighbour interactions with the avoidance of frequency collisions and excessive crosstalk.
-Compared to an idealised rectangular grid with degree four connectivity, heavy-hex imposes irregular neighbourhoods and missing links that make many regular tilings or region shapes infeasible.
+This constrained connectivity arises from the need to balance planar nearest-neighbour interactions with the need to avoid frequency collisions and excessive crosstalk.
+Compared to an idealised rectangular grid with degree-four connectivity, heavy-hex imposes irregular neighbourhoods and missing links, making many regular tilings or region shapes infeasible.
 As a result, multiprogramming and partitioning techniques that assume regular degree-4 grids or simple rectilinear regions cannot be directly applied on heavy-hex hardware, because such patterns either do not map cleanly to the available edges or leave qubits functionally isolated at region boundaries.

-\textbf{Rigetti Square-Lattice Topology.} Rigetti's Ankaa-3 processor (84 qubits) adopts a square-lattice topology~\cite{RigettiComputing2025} in which interior qubits exhibit four-fold connectivity.
+\paragraph{Rigetti Square-Lattice Topology} Rigetti's Ankaa-3 processor (84 qubits) adopts a square-lattice topology~\cite{RigettiComputing2025} in which interior qubits exhibit four-fold connectivity.
 This regular structure closely resembles an ideal two-dimensional grid, enabling straightforward rectangular tiling and simplifying circuit routing compared to more irregular coupling maps.
 In addition, Rigetti’s architecture incorporates tunable couplers, which allow the effective inter-qubit coupling strength to be dynamically adjusted and can be leveraged to mitigate crosstalk in ways not possible with fixed-coupling designs.

 The regularity of the square lattice makes it a natural testbed for early multiprogramming and partitioning approaches, many of which implicitly assume grid-like connectivity when defining region shapes.
 However, geometric regularity alone does not imply uniform execution quality.
 Similar to IBM devices, Rigetti processors exhibit substantial spatial variation in two-qubit gate fidelity and crosstalk across the chip.
 As a result, even on square-lattice hardware, static geometric partitioning fails to capture quality heterogeneity, motivating quality-aware region formation irrespective of topology regularity.